netdata/netdata/docs/tasks/operations/update-the-agent.md

 ### Manual installation from Git

-If you
+If you installed Netdata manually from Git, you can run that installer again to update your agent.

-installed Netdata manually from Git, you can run that installer again to update your agent.
+#### Steps

 1. First, run our automatic requirements' installer, which works on many Linux distributions, to ensure your system has the dependencies necessary for new features.